Illegal Retaliation Lawyer for Whistleblowing and Wrongful Termination

 As long as the action an employee takes is in good faith (e.g., not intended mostly for some other or improper purpose) and based on a reasonable belief that the activity violates the anti-discrimination laws, it is illegal to retaliate against the employee.

-If you believe you have experienced illegal retaliation, contact our office to schedule a consultation with an experienced Washington illegal retaliation lawyer to learn how we can uphold your rights and protect your safety.
+If you believe you have experienced illegal retaliation, contact my office to schedule a consultation with an experienced Washington illegal retaliation lawyer to learn how I can uphold your rights and protect your safety.

 What Is Illegal Retaliation?